-This booklet contains information that is essential to the safe use and maintenance of Thompson/Center's modern-style in-line muzzleloaders.
+This booklet contains information that is essential to the safe use and maintenance of Thompson/Center's modern-style in-line muzzleloaders with removable breech plugs and fixed barrels.
 You must read this material in its entirety and fully understand its significance before you can safely use your muzzleloader.
 If a Thompson/Center muzzleloading firearm is loaned or sold (by an individual or a dealer), this booklet must accompany the firearm.
 Replacement booklets are available at no charge from our factory.